VMO2020/InterviewsTests/Questions.md

 This property specifies how much of the remaining space in the flex container should be assigned to the item (the flex grow factor).
 The remaining space is the size of the flex container minus the size of all flex items' sizes together.

-Default value: "0".
+Default value: "0" (width fixed - no stretching).

-flex-grow: 3 => flex-item grow three times wider than the rest.
+flex-grow: 3; => flex-item grow three times wider than the rest.

 - What is flex-shrink?